Frieda Combs Brewster - NewsBreak

 Nov 19 (Reuters) - U.S. regulators expanded eligibility for booster shots of COVID-19 vaccines to all adults on Friday, allowing millions more Americans to get additional protection against the virus amid a recent rise in infections.
 The director of the Centers for Disease Control and Prevention, Rochelle Walensky, signed off...

 (CNN) — The accidental discharge of a passenger's weapon in a security area of Hartsfield-Jackson Atlanta International Airport caused widespread panic Saturday afternoon, prompting a brief halt of departing flights over the busy travel weekend.
-The passenger was going through the screening process around 1:30 p.m. when "somebody recognized that...
+Three people suffered non-life-threatening injuries, the Transportation Security Administration said in a statement.
+Atlanta police...

 The U.S. and the United Nations called for proof of missing Chinese tennis star Peng Shuai’s “whereabouts and well-being” Friday and called for an investigation into her allegations of sexual assault.
 The White House was “deeply concerned by reports that Peng Shuai appears to be missing,” press secretary Jen Psaki...